deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “...Is that a human skull on the front?”
 Dora had leaned in to get an even closer look.

 “Sure is.
 My Ten’Gewek friend’s idea.”
-Wild chuckled.
+Wilde chuckled.
 “Started calling me *‘Death-Eye’* too.
 And, that was the end of one career.”

 “You said you met the Great Father of the Gao, too,” Trrrk’k recalled, changing the subject away from such medical matters.
 Bruuk stiffened, listening intently as he carried the first plates over and set them down.